Jonathan's Blog

 How to use Dependency Injection with Semantic Kernel and plugins

-Today, I want to show you how you can use Dependency Injection (DI) with Semantic Kernel.
+I've been doing a lot of work lately with OpenAI, Azure OpenAI, and Semantic Kernel.
 I'm pretty busy with a move right now, so this post will be pretty short and sweet.
 If you don't know what Semantic Kernel is, here's a brief overview:

 Semantic Kernel is an open-source SDK that lets you easily build agents that can call your existing code.
 As a highly extensible SDK, you can use Semantic Kernel with models from OpenAI , Azure OpenAI , Hugging Face , and more!
 By combining your existing C#, Python, and Java code with these models, you can build agents that answer questions and automate processes.